 A number of sales managers choose to coordinate a sales catch-up at the end of each month.
-This meeting is primarily an opportunity to reflect on the month’s performance and share important data.
+These sales meetings is primarily an opportunity to reflect on the month’s performance and share important data.

-These monthly meetings are great chances for sales managers to dive deeper into the health of their pipeline.
+These monthly meetings are great chances for allowing a sales manager to dive deeper into the health of their pipeline.
 This deep dive can show sales managers whether they are on course to meet their targets, too.

 - Gift vouchers